Statistical Impossibility and Possibility of Aligning LLMs with Human Preferences: From Condorcet Paradox to Nash Equilibrium: Discussion

 \section{Discussion}

 In this paper, we have analyzed the statistical limits of aligning LLMs with human preferences, establishing fundamental impossibility and possibility results.
-We have proven that reward models cannot fully capture human preferences in the presence of Condorcet cycles, which exist with probability converging to one under a probabilistic preference model.
+We have proven that reward models cannot fully capture human preferences in the presence of Condorcet cycles, which exist with probability converging to one under two probabilistic preference models, IC and the Luce model.
 This reveals an inherent limitation of reward-based alignment approaches such as RLHF.
-In response, we have investigated NLHF as an alternative, demonstrating that its solution avoids collapse to a single response if and only if no Condorcet winning response exists---a condition that holds with probability tending to one under the probabilistic preference model.
-By leveraging these results, we have developed Nash-RS, the first single-loop algorithm for finding Nash equilibria in NLHF.
-Our experiments on Llama-3.2-1B-Instruct demonstrate the effectiveness of this novel fine-tuning algorithm.
+In response, we have investigated NLHF as an alternative, demonstrating that its solution avoids collapse to a single response if and only if no Condorcet winning response exists---a condition that holds with probability tending to one under the same probabilistic preference models.